 The Final Battle is where stakes are at their highest.
 The Hero must engage the villainous Big Bad in an epic teeth-clenching fight.
 And what better way to highlight the incredible resolve of the protagonist, in addition to giving him some visual flare during this battle than giving them a bit of Clothing Damage, specifically on the upper body.

-This trope occurs when the Protagonist is fighting a tough battle, and ends up losing his shirt due to it being torn apart, most likely by their opponent's attacks.
-This usually happens during the Climax, although it can happen in non-final battles if they still have an above-average degree of intensity.
+This trope occurs when the protagonist is fighting a tough battle and ends up losing his shirt due to it being torn apart, most likely by their opponent's attacks.
+This usually happens during the climax, although it can happen in non-final battles if they still have an above-average degree of intensity.
 The reason that this is done can be to show the effects of the villain's attacks on the hero without giving the hero any major wounds.
-In addition to this, baring the hero's chest is a way of showing off their well-toned physique and-or battle scars.
+In addition to this, bearing the hero's chest is a way of showing off their well-toned physique and/or battle scars.
 This can also happen to emphasize the hero's pureness and how they've ascended past all expectations and grown up since the beginning.
 When the villain is defeated, the scene usually ends with the supporting cast congratulating him on his victory, keeping him on his feet, or just staring in awe at the still bare-chested hero.

 - Dragon Ball: Goku is practically the poster boy for this trope.
-He ends us shirtless during his fights with Raditz, Vegeta, and Frieza.
-Still happening in Dragon Ball Super during his climactic battle with Jiren.
+He ends us shirtless during his fights with Piccolo, Raditz, Vegeta, and Frieza.
+In the movies, it would be faster to list the ones where it doesn't happen.
+A compilation of the examples from the Z and GT era can be seen here.
+Still happening in Dragon Ball Super during his climactic battle with Jiren-who, as a hero in his own right, also loses his shirt for their final clash.

 - In the finale of My Hero Academia: Two Heroes, Midoriya's shirt gets torn off by a combination of his own use of One For All and the constant punishment he takes from Wolfram.

-- A similar occurrence happens in the series proper during his fight with Muscular.
+- A similar occurrence happens in the My Hero Academia series proper during his fight with Muscular, and again during his true final fight with Shigaraki.

 - Superman loses almost all of his shirt throughout his battle with Doomsday in The Death of Superman.